 In this article, the author argues and proves that the causes of the crisis in the world can only be understood through the prism of the world-view approach.
 It is also stated that the problems pertaining to socio-economic and technological progress, acceleration of economic growth and formation of a new model cannot be resolved within the framework of the existing development paradigm.
-The author reasonably and objectively proves that the world undergoes the most difficult stage of transition from one to another development paradigm, and substantiates the possibility of proceeding to a new development paradigm.
+The author reasonably and objectively proves that the world undergoes the most difficult stage of transition from one to another development paradigm.
 In order to realize such paradigm-oriented transition and to reach the objectively set development goal speedily, the author sets forth a proposal to develop and realize the mega-project for building a new life model and the mechanisms of its realization - that is, coordination, at each local level, between the state, societal and business interests with interests of any given particular individual.
 Balance of technological and social changes is a basis for transition to the new model of the economic growth.